devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 2. Click the **Promote** button next to the pipeline eligible for image promotion.

-3. In the `Select Image` tab you will see a list of images.
+3. In the `Select Image` tab, you will see a list of images.
 However, you can use the **Show Images from** dropdown to decide the image you wish to promote.
 It can be an image either from the CI pipeline or from any one of the intermediate stages (environments).

-4. Use the **SELECT** button on the image, and click **Promote to...**.
+4. Use the **SELECT** button on the image, and click **Promote to...**

 5. Select one or more target environments using the checkbox.